rocky-linux/documentation/docs/guides/installation.md

 <https://www.rockylinux.org/download/>

-To download the ISO directly from the command line on an existing Linux based system use the `wget` command:
+To download the ISO directly from the command line on an existing Linux-based system, use the `wget` command:

 ```bash
 wget https://download.rockylinux.org/pub/rocky/9/isos/x86_64/Rocky-9.3-x86_64-minimal.iso